-Membership: Five faculty members with tenure, at least one of whom must come from each of the four divisions, none of whom is on the Tenure Review Board, CAFR, ATC, or FAB, elected to serve three-year terms.
-Members of PC may not participate in the promotion cases of candidates in their own departments and a substitution will be made by the remainder of the committee.
+Members of PC may not participate in the promotion cases of candidates with primary affiliation in their own departments/programs and a substitution will be made by the remainder of the committee.
 In other exceptional cases of conflict of interest, PC may substitute one or more members for a specific case.
+Former PC, ATC, and CAPT members may serve as substitutes.
+Substitutes may serve concurrently on cases for PC and ATC but may not be current members of CAFR or FAB.

-d.
+c.
 COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Elected